• Skip to primary navigation

 How should I store the cake?

 I recommend keeping the cake in an airtight container at room temperature for up to four days.
 The cake can be frozen.
-Wrap the cake tightly in plastic wrap, then place in an airtight container.
+Wrap the cake tightly in plastic wrap or aluminum foil, then place in an airtight container.
 Freeze for up to a month.

 Related recipes